Andy Robertson: 2017–2019

 Robertson signed a new contract with the club in January 2019, due to run until 2024.
 In the 2018–19 Premier League season, Robertson registered 11 assists.
 Liverpool finished the league season as runners-up to Manchester City, to whom they suffered their only league defeat.
 Liverpool's 97 points was the then third-highest total in the history of the English top division.
 It was also the most points scored by a team without winning the title.
 Liverpool were unbeaten at home in the league for a consecutive season and matched the club record of 30 league wins in a season.
-On 25 April, Robertson was named in the PFA Team of the Year alongside Liverpool teammates, Trent Alexander-Arnold, Sadio Mané and Virgil van Dijk.
+On 25 April, Robertson was named in the 2018–19 PFA Team of the Year alongside Liverpool teammates Trent Alexander-Arnold, Sadio Mané and Virgil van Dijk; the following season, he was named in the team a second time.

-On 7 May 2019, Robertson started in the 4–0 UEFA Champions League semi-final 2nd leg, home win against Barcelona.
+On 7 May 2019, Robertson started in the 4–0 UEFA Champions League semi-final second-leg, home win against Barcelona.
 Described as "one of the most memorable comebacks of all time", that overturned the 1st leg 3–0 defeat.
 Robertson subbed off injured, 1–0 at half-time after being kicked by Luis Suárez.

 On 1 June 2019, Robertson played the full 90 minutes of the UEFA Champions League final an 2–0 win against Tottenham Hotspur in Madrid, securing Liverpool's sixth European Cup title.
-He became the first Scot to win the final since Darren Fletcher (an unused substitute in 2008), and the first to play in the final winning team since Paul Lambert in 1997.
+He became the first Scotsman to win the final since Darren Fletcher (an unused substitute in 2008), and the first to play in the final winning team since Paul Lambert in 1997.